petersktang/RealmIGListKit/README.md

 #  RealmIGListKit
 Sample code to handle RealmChangeset updates within IGListKit in a Multi-Section CollectionView.
-The code is able to allow the same realm change source hitting multiple CollectionView sections at the same time without getting into integrity errors.
+The code is able to allow the same realm change source hitting multiple CollectionView sections at the same time without getting into integrity errors like.

 <code>
 Invalid update: invalid number of items in section x.